-In the second year, you remain in France and attend either the INP: Grenoble Institute of Technology or the Université Paris-Saclay.
+In the second year, you remain in France and attend either the Grenoble INP or the Université Paris-Saclay.
 At this stage in the programme, students choose to specialise in one of the following areas:

 - Materials science for nuclear energy

 - Decommissioning and waste management